How long is the subdivision process?

 - Have your property surveyed by a professional Alberta Land Surveyor; and

 Once the plan is endorsed, it is returned to the Surveyor who will take the plan to Alberta Land Titles for registration.
-Registration of the plan must be completed within 1 year following endorsement.
+Registration of the plan must be completed within one (1) year following endorsement.

 If you have questions regarding subdividing your land, or have a specific subdivision inquiry, please contact the municipality’s Planning & Development Department.
 A response on an inquiry is not a decision, but it will give you an idea as to whether your proposal is possible under the current legislation.